-Notwithstanding clause 3(b) above, where the reduction of the Software to human readable form is necessary for the purposes of integrating the operation of the Software with the operation of other software or systems used by the Licensee in accordance with section 50B of the Copyright Designs and Patents Act 1988 (or any analygous legislation in other jurisdictions), prior to reducing the Software to human readable form (whether by reverse engineering, decompilation or disassembly), the Licensee shall notify Foundry and allow Foundry a reasonable period to either carry out such action as is required to fulfil the integration or provide the information necessary to achieve such integration to the Licensee, and in either case the Licensee shall meet Foundry's reasonable costs in doing so.
+Notwithstanding clause 3(b) above, where the reduction of the Software to human readable form is necessary for the purposes of integrating the operation of the Software with the operation of other software or systems used by the Licensee in accordance with section 50B of the Copyright Designs and Patents Act 1988 (or any analogous legislation in other jurisdictions), prior to reducing the Software to human readable form (whether by reverse engineering, decompilation or disassembly), the Licensee shall notify Foundry and allow Foundry a reasonable period to either carry out such action as is required to fulfil the integration or provide the information necessary to achieve such integration to the Licensee, and in either case the Licensee shall meet Foundry's reasonable costs in doing so.

-Unless Licensee has purchased an Individual License or a Login-Based License, if the Software is moved from one computer to another, the issuing of replacement or substituted license keys is subject to and strictly in accordance with Foundry's License Transfer Policy, which is available on Foundry's website and which requires a fee to be paid in certain circumstances.
+Unless Licensee has purchased an Individual License, a Team Login License or an Individual Login License, if the Software is moved from one computer to another (or, in the case of an Offline Floating License, from one license server to another), the issuing of replacement or substituted license keys is subject to and strictly in accordance with Foundry's License Transfer Policy, which is available on Foundry's website and which requires a fee to be paid in certain circumstances.
 Foundry may from time to time and at its sole discretion vary the terms and conditions of the License Transfer Policy.